 CyberGhost is a VPN based in Romania having more than 6,500 servers in 90 countries.
 If it’s not obvious by now, more servers mean you get to access more geo-block content.
 CyberGhost is the only VPN that connects to Russia through physical servers.

 It has 96 servers in Russia alone even though all of these servers are virtually available.
 Having said that, you can easily access any Russian websites and stream all you want by paying just $2.25/mo .

-6. Ivacy VPN – Best for Torrenting in Russia
+6. PIA VPN – Best for Torrenting in Russia

-Ivacy offers 6 dedicated servers in Russia.
-In total, the service has 2,000+ servers in 100+ locations that are capable of giving access to blocked websites and protecting user communications with strong encryption protocols.
+PIA VPN offers 20,000+ servers in 77+ locations that are capable of giving access to blocked websites and protecting user communications with strong encryption protocols.

-Users in Russia can connect to local servers to obtain the benefit of encrypted communications and stay safe from strict online regulations in the country.
-You can also utilize the large range of offshore servers to gain access to services that are normally inaccessible within Russia.
+Users in Russia can connect to any server location of their choice to obtain the benefit of encrypted communications and stay safe from strict online regulations in the country.
+You can utilize the large range of offshore servers to gain access to services that are normally inaccessible within Russia.

-Ivacy takes care of user privacy by refraining from logging any private information and implementing mechanisms such as IPv6 leak protection, DNS secure, and kill switch.
-The 2-year subscription can be availed for $2.25/mo which comes with the benefit of 30-day money-back guarantee and 10 simultaneous connections.
+PIA takes care of user privacy by refraining from logging any private information and implementing mechanisms such as IPv6, DNS, and WebRTC leak protection, and an automatic kill switch.
+PIA is very inexpensive as you can get the basic subscription for $2.69/mo which comes with the benefit of 30-day money-back guarantee and 10 simultaneous connections.

-For more information about this VPN, check out this Ivacy review.
+For more information about this VPN, check out this PIA VPN review.